Direct link to check Periyar University Result 2019

 Chennai

-Chennai, Jan 02: The Periyar University Result 2019 will be declared soon.
+Chennai, Jan 07: The Periyar University Result 2019 has been declared.
 The same once declared will be available on the official website.

 How to check Periyar University Result 2019: